The skill set to take on digital transformation

-“Our reasons for developing the new LL.M. program Digitalization and Tax Law are quite simple: in our work with customers from Austria and abroad, we constantly see that digitalization can have a profound impact on tax departments in enterprises.
+“Our reasons for developing the LL.M. program Digitalization and Tax Law are quite simple: in our work with customers from Austria and abroad, we constantly see that digitization can have a profound impact on tax departments in enterprises.
 In the light of trends such as big data, automation, and collaboration, established methods need an overhaul and executives have to keep their eyes open for alternatives if they want to stay competitive also in the future – and that is particularly the case when it comes to tax law,” says Barbara Stöttinger, Dean of the WU Executive Academy.

 Despite the new technologies’ great potential to reduce costs and simplify workflows, there is still a lot of skepticism around.
 One key question is if, and if so to what extent, new technologies in tax handling are capable of meeting the requirements of electronic reporting.
 Tax compliance is another big issue.

-The new program was masterminded by two WU professors, Jan Mendling of the Department of Information Systems & Operations and Alexander Rust of the Institute for Austrian and International Tax Law, in cooperation with Robert Risse, who is considered one of the leading tax law experts in the German-speaking area.
+The program was masterminded by two WU professors, Jan Mendling of the Department of Information Systems & Operations and Alexander Rust of the Institute for Austrian and International Tax Law, in cooperation with Robert Risse, who is considered one of the leading tax law experts in the German-speaking area.
 Risse, who has served as Corporate Vice President Tax & Trade at Henkel AG in Dusseldorf since 2000, is mostly in charge of the program’s practice-oriented components.

 Prof. Jan Mendling

 The industry and businesses in general are using new technologies to optimize a wide variety of processes and meet reporting duties.
 In a way, processes are the arteries of an organization.